 Staying Cool the Rogue Dog Way

 It depends on the dog and the bounder!
-Hiccup has been known to sport both the Jet Stream Cooling Vest in Blue Lagoon, as well as the Swamp Cooler.
-Dio and Filson look sharp in the Salamander Orange Jest Stream.
-And Athena, Hera, and Scooby who are all long-bodied, like the Swamp Cooler.
+Dio and Filson look sharp in the Swamp Cooler Zip™ under their harness.
+And Athena, Hera, and Scooby, who are all long-bodied, like the Swamp Cooler™ Vest over their harness.
+Hiccup has been known to sport both.

-Most recently our Rogue dogs have been working in the hot, dry, dusty desert locale of Palm Spings on avian mortality surveys at wind facilities.
+Our Rogue dogs have worked in the hot, dry, dusty desert locale of Palm Springs on avian mortality surveys at wind facilities.
 The work is important because it's helping to inform researchers and the clean energy industry what effect wind turbines have on migrating wildlife (specifically of the flying variety) in these windy corridors.

 We always carry the cooling vests on any of our summer projects which also includes fisher and marten work in California and Oregon and ungulate (hoofed animal) surveys in the northeast.